The Love for Three Oranges (fairy tale): Tale type

-It is Aarne-Thompson type 408, and the oldest known variant of this tale.
+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 408, "The Three Oranges", and is the oldest known variant of this tale.
 Scholarship point that the Italian version is the original appearance of the tale, with later variants appearing in French, such as the one by Le Chevalier de Mailly (Incarnat, blanc et noir (fr)).

-In de Mailly's version, the fruits the girls are trapped in are apples.
+In an article in Enzyklopädie des Märchens, scholar Christine Shojaei Kawan separated the tale type into six sections, and stated that parts 3 to 5 represented the "core" of the story: